 Why I Don’t Plan to Join the Annie’s Boycott

-The primary reason I will continue to buy the Annie’s brand on occasion as I have done for years is because this seems to be a classic case of throwing the baby out with the bathwater.
+The primary reason I will continue to buy Annie’s brand on occasion as I have done for years is that this seems to be a classic case of throwing the baby out with the bathwater.

 While it certainly would be easier in the long run for Annie’s to maintain its commitment to quality, organically produced food if it remained an independent company, it is not necessarily a done deal that quality will fall from an acquisition by General Mills.